In Photoshop, you use the Timeline panel to create animation frames. Each frame represents a configuration of layers.

 The frame disposal method specifies whether to discard the current frame before displaying the next frame.
 You select a disposal method for animations that include background transparency to specify whether the current frame will be visible through the transparent areas of the next frame.

 A. Frame with background transparency with Restore To Background option B. Frame with background transparency with Do Not Dispose option

 The Disposal Method icon indicates whether the frame is set to Do Not Dispose or Dispose .
 (No icon appears when Disposal Method is set to Automatic.)

 Determines a disposal method for the current frame automatically, discarding the current frame if the next frame contains layer transparency.
 For most animations, the Automatic option (default) yields the desired results.

 To preserve frames that include transparency, select the Automatic disposal option when you are using the Redundant Pixel Removal optimization option.

 Preserves the current frame as the next frame is added to the display.
 The current frame (and preceding frames) may show through transparent areas of the next frame.
 Use a browser to see an accurate preview of an animation using the Do Not Dispose option.

 Specify looping in frame animations

-Looping options can also be set in the Save For Web & Devices (Photoshop Extended CS5) or Save for Web (CS6) dialog box.
+Looping options can also be set in the Save for Web dialog box.
 For more information, see Save For Web & Devices overview.